mkimhi/mkimhi.github.io/_pages/cv.md

 Service and leadership
 ======
-* Serves in the IDK reservs, rank of a Major (Company commander)
+* Serves in the IDF reservs, rank of a Major (Company commander)